Joe Brown (musician): Personal life

 Brown married Victoria Mary Haseman, a singer with both the Vernons Girls and the Breakaways, who then became known as Vicki Brown.
 Latterly a session singer, she died of cancer in 1991.
-Their daughter, Sam Brown, is also a singer, and their son, Pete Brown, is a record producer, who produced all but one of Brown's nine most recent albums, and also tours with him.
+Their daughter, Sam Brown, is also a singer.
+Their son, Pete Brown, is a record producer, who produced all but one of Brown's nine most recent albums; Pete tours with his father.
 In 2000, Joe Brown married Manon Pearcey, former partner of the former Small Faces singer Steve Marriott.